confidential-containers/guest-components/image-rs/docs/quickstart/image_signing.md

 This document includes the following:
 * Guide to generate a cosign-signed image.
-* Guide to config image security policy to enable signature verification of the image.
+* TODO: Guide to config image security policy to enable signature verification of the image.
-* Guide to distribute the public key and image security policy via offline-fs-kbs.

 ## Signing the encrypted/unencrypted image and enable signature verification when running the workload